PedroCristo/README-TEST/README.md

 ![Footer](./assets/readme/features/watches_clocks_footer.jpg)

-- On the website footer, users can see basic information about the blog such as contact, social media, copyright, and a form where they can subscribe to the newsletter.<br>
+- On the website footer, users can see basic information about the Watches & Clocks such as contact, social media, copyright, and a form where they can subscribe to the newsletter.<br>

 ## Messages and Interaction With Users